-Subject to the authority of the DBT Director for the relevant business area, the next higher class (but not first class) may be used:

-for short duty visits out and back in a working day - not applicable where there has been an overnight stay.

-when bookings are not available in the lower class and the timing or date of the journey cannot be changed.

-if the interim contractor will be required to work immediately on arrival.

-on disability/medical grounds recognised by DBT HR (Human Resources).

-10. All flights must be booked at set dates, no open return tickets may be booked.

-Air travel should not normally be used within the UK, although there is an exception 11. for travel to/from Scotland and Northern Ireland.
-Air travel in the UK must be by economy class.

-12. Please have consideration to the carbon footprint of flights and the Department's requirements to meet Greening Government Commitments.
+- \ Subject to the authority of the DBT Director for the relevant business area, the next higher class (but not first class) may be used: - where strict application of the class-of-travel rules would not be cost effective. - for short duty visits out and back in a working day not applicable where there has been an overnight stay. - when bookings are not available in the lower class and the timing or date of the journey cannot be changed. - if the interim contractor will be required to work immediately on arrival. - on disability/medical grounds recognised by DBT HR (Human Resources). - 10.
+All flights must be booked at set dates, no open return tickets may be booked. - 11.
+Air travel should not normally be used within the UK, although there is an exception for travel to/from Scotland and Northern Ireland.
+Air travel in the UK must be by economy class. - 12.
+Please have consideration to the carbon footprint of flights and the Department's requirements to meet Greening Government Commitments.
 Domestic flights should only be taken when they are more economical than rail.